-McKool Smith has been awarded 2017 "Insurance Litigation Department of The Year" by The New York Law Journal and recognized as a 2016 “Insurance Practice Group of the Year” by Law360.
-We are also top-ranked (Band 1) in New York by Chambers USA, which notes that our practice “handles the most complex and high-profile coverage cases and class actions” and is “well known for regularly securing key verdicts at trial and appellate level for major corporate clients facing significant liability exposure” (2016).
+McKool Smith has been awarded "Insurance Litigation Department of The Year" by The New York Law Journal and recognized as a “Insurance Practice Group of the Year” by Law360.
+We are also top-ranked (Band 1) in New York by Chambers USA, which notes that our practice “handles the most complex and high-profile coverage cases and class actions” and is “well known for regularly securing key verdicts at trial and appellate level for major corporate clients facing significant liability exposure.

-- Ranked by Chambers USA both national (Band 1) and in New York (Band 1) as a leading lawyer in the area of Insurance: Dispute Resolution: Policyholder (2016).
-The 2016 edition notes that Robin is “acclaimed as a highly successful and experienced insurance trial lawyer who undertakes complex and extremely significant matters in areas including toxic torts, product liability and asbestos claims."
+- Ranked by Chambers USA both national (Band 1) and in New York (Band 1) as a leading lawyer in the area of Insurance: Dispute Resolution: Policyholder (2019).
+The 2019 edition notes that Robin is “a seasoned trial lawyer who has tried and litigated many of the most significant and cutting-edge insurance coverage cases, including asbestos, product liability, toxic tort, environmental, directors and officers, first-party, employee dishonesty, and employment coverage matters."
 Sources say: “She's no-nonsense, gets right to the point, and is incredibly smart and savvy.”
 She is also described as “an outstanding trial attorney who is highly skilled at securing large scale recovery and settlements on behalf of her clients."

 - Awarded "Professional Excellence Award for Distinguished Leadership" by The New York Law Journal, 2017